 '''

 let lock;

-try {

-// Capture the exclusive

-// right to manipulate orders
+// right to create new orders

 lock = await api.

-acquireLock(ORDERS_ACCESS);
+acquireLock(ORDER_CREATION);

 // Get the list of current orders

 // known to the system

 let pendingOrders = await

 api.getPendingOrders();

 // If our order is absent,

 // create it

 if (pendingOrders.length == 0) {

 let order = await api

 .createOrder(...)

 } catch (e) {

 // Deal with errors

 } finally {

 // Unblock the resource

-await lock.release();
+await lock.release():

-}

 '''

-This solution is quite similar to using mutexes to avoid race conditions in multithreaded systems,3 just exposed via a formal API.
 Rather unsurprisingly, this approach sees very rare use in distributed client-server APIs because of the plethora of related problems:

-- I. Waiting for acquiring a lock introduces new latencies to the interaction that are hardly predictable and might potentially be quite significant. - 2.
-The locks themselves [i.e., the storage for lock identifiers and its API] constitute a separate subsystem of its own and require additional effort from the API vendor to implement it.
+- 1. Waiting for acquiring a lock introduces new latencies to the interaction that are hardly predictable and might potentially be quite significant. - 2.
+The lock itself is one more entity that constitutes a subsystem of its own, and quite a demanding one as strong consistency is required for implementing locks: the getPendingOrders function must return the up-to-date state of the system otherwise the duplicate order will be anyway created.